lammps/lammps/doc/src/Howto_drude2.rst

 ====================================================

-This tutorial explains how to use Drude oscillators in LAMMPS to simulate polarizable systems using the USER-DRUDE package.
+This tutorial explains how to use Drude oscillators in LAMMPS to simulate polarizable systems using the DRUDE package.
 As an illustration, the input files for a simulation of 250 phenol molecules are documented.
-First of all, LAMMPS has to be compiled with the USER-DRUDE package activated.
+First of all, LAMMPS has to be compiled with the DRUDE package activated.
 Then, the data file and input scripts have to be modified to include the Drude dipoles and how to handle them.